 - Post-traumatic Stress Disorder (PTSD): Car accidents are traumatic events.
 As a result, you may be at risk for developing Post-Traumatic Stress Disorder (PTSD.
 This is a debilitating mental health condition that can affect every aspect of your life.
 According to the Centers for Disease Control, symptoms of PTSD include panic attacks, nightmares, flashbacks and depression.

 - Blood clots: When your body is subjected to blunt force trauma, it can increase the risk of a blood clot forming.
 Large amounts of blood could flow to the area where the injury occurred.
 If a clot forms in a blood vessel, it can travel to other parts of the body and cut off circulation.
 This could trigger a heart attack or stroke.

 Always seek medical attention after a crash, even if you believe you were not seriously injured.
 Not only could medical attention save your life, it may also immediately establish documentation that shows the extent of your injuries.

 If you did not seek medical attention after the accident, then it is possible that you suffered serious injuries that will require more medical care than you had originally anticipated.
 When the insurance adjuster calls, it is best to leave them with identifying information and politely hang up the phone.
-If you believe the negligence of one or more parties contributed to your accident, then you should call an attorney.
+If you believe the negligence of one or more parties contributed to your accident, then you should call a car accident attorney.
 An attorney can help you review options for recovering damages from these parties.

-Wells, Call, Clark, Bennett, & Clawson provides experienced and passionate legal representation for individuals who were injured by the negligent actions of others.
+Wells Call Injury Lawyers provides experienced and passionate legal representation for individuals who were injured by the negligent actions of others.
 Our East Bay Area car accident attorneys make each case a team effort to provide the best possible outcome for our clients.